-What does engine braking mean
+What does engine braking mean?

 How does it work?

 So what is going on when you lift your foot from the accelerator pedal.
-When you lift your foot there is a throttle valve which is closed because there is no acceleration.
-This valve sucks in air when you press the accelerator.
+When you lift your foot there is a throttle valve that is closed because there is no acceleration.
+This valve sucks in the air when you press the accelerator.
 So when the valve is closed there is a vacuum created between your engine and throttle valve this slows your car down.

 Is it good?

-The heat in the engine would not have any issues because it has dedicated cooling system using the radiator and the coolant which is circulated in the engine.
+The heat in the engine would not have any issues because it has a dedicated cooling system using the radiator and the coolant which is circulated in the engine.
 This extracts the heat out of the engine.

-Benefits of Engine Braking
+Benefits of this system

-Most of the cars now-a-days are Fuel injected.
+Most of the cars nowadays are Fuel injected.
 So when you lift your accelerator most of the cars will shut off the fuel injection.
 So no fuel is used and it improves your efficiency.

 Less brake wear cause you will be using your engine to slow your car down.
 And you will not have to replace your brake pads and rotors more often.
-If you are in long steep descent and you use your brakes the brakes gets overheated more.
+If you are in a long steep descent and you use your brakes the brakes get overheated more.
 Engine braking us advisable in long descent.

 So it is not that you only use your engine braking cause it will definitely not slow you down as hitting brakes.
 Engine braking depends on the gear you are on and the RPM at which your engine is rotating.